2024 Venezuelan presidential election protests: Domestic

 Maduro blamed González and Machado for the violence.
 Maduro also blamed the United States government, businessman Elon Musk and the UN commissioner for human rights, Volker Türk, for wanting to "destabilize the country and take over Venezuela."
-Maduro and the government accuse the Venezuelan opposition, represented by María Corina Machado, of being "fascist and criminal" and vowed on 31 July that they would never take power.
+Maduro and the government descroned the Venezuelan opposition, represented by María Corina Machado, of being "fascist and criminal" and stated on 31 July that the opposition would "never, ever" take power.